dianaarti/gitops-foundations-env-2892009/README.md

 # GitOps Foundations
-This is the repository for the LinkedIn Learning course GitOps Foundations.
+THIS IS THE REPOSITORY FOR THE LinkedIn Learning course GitOps Foundations.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![GitOps Foundations][lil-thumbnail-url]